core-wg/href/draft-ietf-core-href.md

 In general, resource identifiers are generated when a resource is initially created or exposed under a certain resource identifier.

-A Constrained Resource Identifier SHOULD be created by the naming authority that governs the namespace of the resource identifier (see also {{BCP190}}).
+The naming authority that creates a Constrained Resource Identifier SHOULD be the authority that governs the namespace of the resource identifier (see also {{BCP190}}).
 For example, for the resources of an HTTP origin server, that server is responsible for creating the CRIs for those resources.